Get

 Can Cats Go Outside in the Winter?

-Essentially, it depends on the cat.
+It depends on the cat’s breed, age, and health.
 Many cat breeds that were developed in cold areas have adapted to those areas and can be outside in low-temperature weather.
 However, a hairless cat does not fall into this category, for example.
-Many shorthaired cats also don’t do well outside during the winter unless you live in a mild climate.

-Indoor cats that escape during the winter months have a low survival chance.
-They’re likely to lose their way and will have few survival skills.
-They may be susceptible to hypothermia and frostbite due to their inexperience.
+Indoor cats that escape during the winter months have a lower survival chance.
+They might lose their way and have fewer survival skills.
+They may even be susceptible to hypothermia and frostbite.

 The exact temperature outside also matters.
-Temperatures above freezing are typically safe for cats.
-However, below freezing, the chance of cold-related injuries increases.
+When the weather dips below 45°F (or 7.2ºC), your cat may show signs of distress and early hypothermia.
 Cats should preferably have access to a warm place at all times.
 But in very cold weather, you may want to restrict your cat’s outside time to the warmest parts of the day only (or not at all).

 Maine Coon cat outdoor during winter